rbanos-mv/bookstore/README.md

 To get a local copy up and running follow these simple steps:

+### Prerequisites

-1. Open your terminal and navigate to the folder you would like to put these files.
+Open your terminal and navigate to the folder you would like to save the project.

+### Setup

-2. Type these commands into the terminal:
+Type these commands into the terminal:

 - `git clone https://github.com/rbanos-mv/bookstore.git`
 - `cd bookstore`

+You will need a `.env` file before you install and run the project.
+The `.env` file contains environment variables needed to deploy the webpage.
+There is a commented `.env.example` file you can use as a guide to configure your own.
+Type the following command into the terminal (or Git Bash, if using Windows) to create your `.env` file:

+- `cp .env.example .env`

+### Install

+Type this command into the terminal:

 - `npm install`

-3. To build the app for producciont
+### Build

+Type these commands into the terminal:

 - `npm run build`
-- Open `build/index.html` in you web browser.
+- Open `build/index.html` in your web browser.

-4. To run the app in the development mode
+### Run dev server

+Type these commands into the terminal:

 - `npm run start`
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser
+- Your web browser will open on [http://localhost:3000](http://localhost:3000)

+### Run tests

+Type this command into the terminal:

+- `npm run test`

+### Deployment

+- `npm run deploy`

 ## Authors